Vyshnav-KS/e-commerce/README.md

 # LibraryLane
-### Ecommerce Bookstore Project
+### Ecommerce Book Store Project

-This is an ecommerce bookstore project built with React on the frontend and Django REST API on the backend.
+This is an ecommerce book store project built with React on the frontend and Django REST API on the backend.

 ## Project Overview